pxc/gitbook/text/49_Browsing_Git_Objects/0_ Browsing_Git_Objects.markdown

 ## Browsing Git Objects ##

-We can ask git about particular objects with the cat-file command.
+We can ask Git about particular objects with the `cat-file` command.
 Note that you can shorten the SHAs to only a few characters to save yourself typing all 40 hex digits: